Skip to content

 • Naming Convention: We recommend using the prefix “AutoPage Template -” followed by the type of documentation (e.g., “AutoPage Template - EPIC Documentation” or “AutoPage Template - Project Summary”).

 Edit your template page just like any other Confluence page.
-The key difference is that you’ll use AutoPage macros to define how and what Jira issue content is inserted.
+The key difference is that in order to create a Confluence page from a template, you’ll use AutoPage macros to define how and what Jira issue content is inserted.

 To insert an AutoPage macro: Type /Autopage or click the + icon in the editor menu.